47rooks/virtual-rubiks-cube/README.md

 # Virtual Rubiks Cube

+The aims of this example are:
-This is an OpenFL based Rubik's cube simulation.
-This is mostly an experiment in OpenGL and matrix manipulation for 3D graphics.
+   Produce an OpenFL based Rubik's cube simulation Experiment with OpenGL in OpenFL working through Learn OpenGL - Graphics Programming by Joey de Vries Experiment with 2D and 3D graphics in the one application

+The stack used is lime, openfl and haxeui.

 # To Do